NVIDIA/nvidia-container-toolkit/tests/e2e/README.md

 ---

 ## 1  Scope & Goals
-This repository contains a **Ginkgo v2 / Gomega** test harness that exercises an NVIDIA Container Toolkit (CTK) installation on a **remote GPU‑enabled host** via SSH.
+This folder contains a **Ginkgo v2 / Gomega** test harness that exercises an NVIDIA Container Toolkit (CTK) installation on a **remote GPU‑enabled host** via SSH.
 The suite validates that: